drouxinol/drouxinol.github.io/_posts/2026-01-01-tryhackme-aoc-2025-sq1.md

 **Note:**

 ```
-*“This is only the first part of your second flag.
-You will need to complete it elsewhere.”*
+This is only the first part of your second flag.
+You will need to complete it elsewhere.
 ```

 ### Discovering Diagnostic Endpoints